vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 ![TKG on Azure (Single VNet)](img/tko-on-azure/image005.png)

  This design shows both the Tanzu Kubernetes Grid management cluster and workload clusters in the same virtual network along with the bootstrap machine.
-However, each cluster is placed in their own subnets.
+However, each cluster is placed in its own subnet.
 In addition, the control plane and worker nodes of each cluster are also separated by a subnet.

-1. The reference design only shows the deployment of the base components within Tanzu Kubernetes Grid.
+1. The reference design shows the deployment of only the base components within Tanzu Kubernetes Grid.

 2. The reference design fits in with any production-level design that a customer may have in place, such as a Hub and Spoke, Global WAN Peering, or just a simple DMZ based implementation.

-3. We did not make any assumptions about your chosen tooling for security or DevOps,  other than what is available with a default Azure subscription.
+3. This guide does not make any assumptions about your chosen tooling for security or DevOps, other than what is available with a default Azure subscription.

-**Note:** Additional workload clusters and different size workload clusters can be deployed using this guide.
-However, additional configuration changes are needed to deploy the additional or different sized workload clusters.
-You can make the configuration changes after you have gone through the deployment steps provided in this document.
+**Note:** You can use this guide to deploy additional workload clusters and workload clusters of a different size.
+However, you'll need to make additional configuration changes.
+You can make these configuration changes after you have gone through the deployment steps provided in this document.

 ## Prerequisites
 Ensure that you have:

 * Read [VMware Tanzu for Kubernetes Operations on Azure Reference Design](../reference-designs/tko-on-azure.md).
 * A Microsoft Azure subscription.
-* Owner level access to the subscription.
+* Owner-level access to the subscription.
-* The following to deploy the ARM template in Microsoft Azure,
+* To deploy the ARM template in Microsoft Azure, you'll need:
     - Contributor role in Microsoft Azure.
     - Resource group in Microsoft Azure.
 - An SSH key and the Base 64 encoded value of the public key.
 You will configure the Base 64 encoded value for the AZURE_SSH_PUBLIC_KEY_B64 parameter of the configuration file for deploying Tanzu Kubernetes Grid.
-How you generate the SSH key and how you encode the entire Public key is up to you.
-However, you will need to encode the public key before storing it within configuration file for deploying Tanzu Kubernetes Grid.
+How you generate the SSH key and how you encode the entire public key is up to you.
+However, you will need to encode the public key before storing it in the Tanzu Kubernetes Grid deployment configuration file.
 * Access to Customer Connect and the available downloads for Tanzu Kubernetes Grid.
-To verify, go to [VMware Tanzu Kubernetes Grid Download Product](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-150&productId=988&rPId=73652).
+To verify that you have access, go to [VMware Tanzu Kubernetes Grid Download Product](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-140&productId=988&rPId=73652).

 ## Overview of the Deployment steps
 1. [Set up your Microsoft Azure environment](#azure-environment)